FitNesse technical setup

 Debugging

-Debugging is easy.
+Debugging is straightforward.
 Add a breakpoint to a fixture then create a “Remote Debug” configuration (within the Debug menu).

 ?responder=test&remote_debug=true